 }

-Both methods function in same way even if they are in different format.
-In laravel, we can also check if user is authenticated or not and also get authenticated user’s data.
+Both methods function in the same way even if they are in different formats.
+In Laravel, we can also check if a user is authenticated or not and also get the authenticated user’s data.

 if(auth()->check()){